-is the state-of-the-art Doppler lidar for nacelle-based wind measurements.
-Installation in the spinner of wind turbines results in a conical scan while the rotor is turning, from which the wind vector ahead of the rotor is calculated.
-Main characteristics:
+is a Doppler lidar for nacelle-based static wind measurements.
+Avoiding any moving elements results in a most ruggedized design of the instrument.
+Installation in the spinner of wind turbines at oblique angles with respect to the rotor axis produces a conical scan while the rotor is turning.
+From the line-of-sight wind data, the mean wind vectors ahead of the rotor are calculated.

 - Wind speed up to 85 m/s at 0.1 m/s resolution

-- Profiling range 60 to 550 m, depending on atmospheric visibility
+- Profiling range from 60 to 555 m, depending on atmospheric visibility

 - Wind data in 37 simultaneous range gates,

 each of 30 m length with a 50% overlap

 - Dimensions (L×W×H): 410×340×320 mm³ without rubber bearings and connectors

 - Mass: approx. 17 kg without rubber bearings

 - Input voltage: 24 (18...36) V DC; power 100 W max

 - Eye-safe laser operation

 The Graphical User Interface, with (from top to bottom) analog detector data,

 spectrum from aerosol backscatter showing the Doppler peak at 250 m distance